joe-herbert/mattermost-channel-tasks-plugin/README.md

 ## Features

 - **Channel-Specific Task Lists**: Each channel has its own independent task list with dynamic titles
-- **Header Button**: Quick access button in the channel header with a checkmark icon
+- **App Bar Button**: Quick access button in the App Bar with a checkmark icon
 - **Right-Hand Sidebar**: Full-featured task list interface that opens in the right sidebar
 - **Task Management**: Add, complete, edit, and delete task items with inline editing
 - **Grouping**: Organize tasks into custom groups with drag-and-drop reordering